 How Does an Inflation-Protected Bond Work?

 Payments for inflation-protected bonds are based on an index that tracks inflation.
 The U.S. uses the Consumer Price Index (CPI) to calculate inflation, so many inflation-protected bonds will correspond to the CPI.

 If the CPI goes up, that means inflation is increasing, and the inflation-protected bond linked to the CPI will increase its payments to the investor.
-When the CPI goes down, many of these bonds, like TIPS, keep payments steady.
-In other words, the bondholder can get paid more (if inflation increases), but they will never get paid less than their principal, even if inflation falls.
+Conversely, when the CPI goes down, the payments will decline.
+However, at maturity, the principal repayment is either an inflation-adjusted principal or the original principal, whichever is greate.

 While the U.S. has TIPS, many other countries have their own version of inflation-protected bonds.
 Canada has "real return bonds."
 In the UK and India, they offer these same investment products under names like "inflation-indexed" or "inflation-linked" bonds.

 Most inflation-protected bonds are issued by government entities.
 Some companies have occasionally issued their own versions of inflation-protected bonds, but most of these investment opportunities will come from governments.

 How to Get Inflation-Protected Bonds

 Investing in inflation-protected bonds is similar to investing in any other type of bond.
 Investors generally have three options, they can buy a bond, a bond ETF, or a bond fund.

 Many brokers offer a way to buy bonds.
 You may have the option to buy bonds either "first-issue," or on the "secondary market."
 With first issue, you're buying directly from the issuing entity, or on the "secondary market," which means from an investor who had bought the bond from the issuing entity at an earlier point.

 You can also buy inflation-protected bonds directly from the U.S. government on Treasury Direct.
 You can buy bonds on Treasury Direct in increments of $100.